-A tension pneumothorax occurs when intrapleural air accumulates progressively in such a way as to exert positive pressure on mediastinal and intrathoracic structures.
-It is a life threatening occurrence requiring rapid recognition and treatment is cardiorespiratory arrest is to be avoided.
+Tension pneumothoraces occur when intrapleural air accumulates progressively in such a way as to exert positive pressure on mediastinal and intrathoracic structures.
+It is a life-threatening occurrence requiring rapid recognition and treatment is required if a cardiorespiratory arrest is to be avoided.

 For a general discussion, refer to the pneumothorax article.

 Presentation is variable and may initially have no symptoms.
 With time severe dyspnea, tachycardia and hypotension occur.
 Distended neck veins and tracheal deviation are also often present.
 Eventually impaired venous return results in cardiac arrest and death.
 This can occur within minutes.

 A tension pneumothorax occurs due to the progressive accumulation of intrapleural gas in thoracic cavity caused by a valve effect during inspiration/expiration.
 In this situation, the ipsilateral lung will, if normal, collapse completely (although a less than normally compliant lung may remain partially inflated).
 In either case, as the collection grows further it exerts a positive mass effect on the mediastinum (compressing veins, and the heart) and the opposite lung.

 A pneumothorax will have the same features as a run-of-the-mill pneumothorax with a number of additional features, helpful in identifying tension.
 These additional signs indicate over expansion of the hemithorax:

 - shift of the mediastinum to the contralateral side